 WHEN TO LET GO

 Of course, when it comes to senior dogs the most agonizing decision is when to let go.
-If your animal is no longer able to be active and enjoy their life and it is not possible for the condition to improve, it may be time.
+If your animal is no longer able to be active and enjoy its life and it is not possible for the condition to improve, it may be time.
 If your animal is in pain, and/or has stopped eating for a week, this may also be an indication that they have had enough.
-In nature, an animal would just curl up and die; in many cases they can even will themselves to die.
+In nature, an animal would just curl up and die; in many cases, they can even will themselves to die.

 Making the decision to euthanize our pets and dealing with our grief can cause great emotional stress.
 Still, choosing to euthanize your animal at the right time is a loving, compassionate choice.
 The animal just goes to sleep.
 This is a great blessing, and we are lucky to have this choice with our animals.
-Ultimately, they will look in your eyes and tell you when it's time to go.
+Ultimately, they will look into your eyes and tell you when it’s time to go.